dimafeng/dimafeng.github.io/_posts/2016-12-4-distributed-systems.markdown

 categories: cap, distributed systems, replication, sharding, paxos, raft
 ---

-For last year, I've been dealing with multiple distributed systems and suffering from a lack of structured understanding of how it all work under the hood.
+Since last year, I've been dealing with multiple distributed systems and suffering from a lack of structured understanding of how it all work under the hood.
 This post aims to break the subject down into small parts and aggregate multiple sources and links I found useful.
 It covers mostly distributed data storage systems but some concepts may be applied to other types of systems.

 <div class="disclaimer">